iranroman/SpatialScaper/README.md

 ## Preparing Sound Event Assets

-First we need to prepare sound event assets for soundscape synthesis.
+First, we need to prepare sound event assets for soundscape synthesis.
 SpatialScaper works with any sound files that you wish to spatialize.
-You can get started using sound events from the [FSD50K](https://zenodo.org/record/4060432#.ZE7ely2B0Ts) and [FMA](https://github.com/mdeff/fma) (music) dataset by using.
+You can get started using sound events from the [FSD50K](https://zenodo.org/record/4060432#.ZE7ely2B0Ts) and [FMA](https://github.com/mdeff/fma) (music) dataset by using
 ```shell
 python scripts/prepare_fsd50k_fma.py --download_FSD --download_FMA --data_dir datasets
 ```